Matthew 8 – Observations

 The story of the leper who came to Jesus is one of those high points in Scripture.
 What that man must have risked to break societal norms is nothing short of amazing.
 Let’s imagine what may have happened:

 According to the law, the leper was to live on the outskirts of the city and the priest was to go visit him ever so often to see if he had been cured (Leviticus 13:45-46, 14:3) of his disease.
 The leper was to continually cry “Unclean!
 Unclean!”

-This would have been to warn the unsuspecting of his leprous state and it would also have been a constant reminder to the leper of his condition.
+This would have been to warn the unsuspecting of his leprous state.
+It would also have been a constant reminder to the leper of his condition.
 The leper would have been isolated from society with only a few visits from the priest to have contact with a human being.

 How did he find food?
 Was he allowed to glean in the fields of the landowners?
 More than likely he would have had to find sustenance in the wilderness.
 Can you imagine the scribes and Pharisees of Jesus’ time going to visit such a man?
-Chances are that man had been alone since the day he was diagnosed until the day he challenged his societal rules.
+Chances are, that man had been alone since the day he had been diagnosed until the day he challenged the societal rules.

 Now, let’s go deep: if leprosy is taken as a metaphor of sin, then the cry of “Unclean!
 Unclean!” must have been a constant reminder that he had fallen out of the grace of God.

 I love it that this man came and worshiped Jesus.
-Somehow eve in his isolation he had heard enough about the man called Jesus to recognize him as the son of God.
-Now notice he didn’t touch Jesus, he didn’t even ask to be healed.
+Somehow, even in his isolation, he had heard enough about the man called Jesus to recognize Him as the Son of God.
+Now notice: he didn’t touch Jesus, he didn’t even ask to be healed.
 His words were: